-The College of Arts + Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
+The College of Arts and Sciences also directly hosts a variety of study abroad programs, some even featuring IU faculty, that might be right for you.
 As well, The Media School offers international Field Experience courses.
 These are semester-long classes that include a short-term travel component, ranging in length from one to four weeks.
 The trips provide students with the hands-on application of classroom concepts in a unique context abroad.

 Student associations that can enrich your academic and professional experience include:

 - AIGA Student Group is partnered with the American Institute of Graphic Arts (AIGA).
 This club is a community for Indiana University students with an interest in exploring the many avenues in graphic design.